hoffmangroup/genomedata/doc/genomedata.rst

 Python interface
 ~~~~~~~~~~~~~~~~

-The data in genomedata is accessed through the hierarchy described in
+The data in Genomedata is accessed through the hierarchy described in
 :ref:`genomedata-overview`.
 A full :ref:`Python API <python-api>` is
 also available.
-To appreciate the full benefit of genomedata,
+To appreciate the full benefit of Genomedata,
 it is most easily used as a contextmanager::

     from genomedata import Genome